SamuelLeeD/Supervisions/README.md

 You should probably ignore answers for Signalling, I wasn't very serious with those

-I never answered the essay questions very seriously either
+I never answered any essay questions very seriously either, especially the more philosophical ones

 Most of the answers are probably more verbose than they have to be